Applying to The Atlantis Fellowship

 Q: Where does my money go?

-Over half of your fees go to maintain our staffing, partner development and retention, promotion costs, and administrative costs.
-The rest go toward your program costs, such as housing, excursions, site staff recruitment and training, travel insurance, liability insurance, meals, excursions, etc.
+Over half of your fees go toward maintaining our staffing, partner development and retention, promotion costs, and administrative costs.
+The rest covers program costs such as housing, excursions, site staff recruitment and training, travel insurance, liability insurance, meals, excursions, and more.

 Q: Do I need to be fluent in the host country language?
 Do doctors speak English in the hospital?

-You should expect that the flight cost to Europe or South America should be in the $700-$1400 range from most places in the US/Canada.
-If accepted, our team will give you general tips for finding flights.
+Yes, you are responsible for securing our own travel to and from the Fellowship.
+The flight cost to Europe or South America should range from $700-$1400 from most places in the US/Canada, and our team will give general tips for finding flights to Registered Fellows.
 In most cases, flights should not cost more than $1300 round-trip regardless of program location.
-We suggest you do research on flying from various US/Canadian cities and look at various departure dates, as you may want to take advantage of traveling before and after your program.
-We often find that students who are inexperienced with purchasing flights will perform a quick search and find expensive flights ($1500+), thinking this is the normal cost when in reality it is not.
+We encourage Fellows to research flying from various US/Canadian cities and to look at various departure dates, as you may want to take advantage of traveling before and after your program.

 Q: What if I want to stay longer in my location, or to travel to other locations afterward?

-That is fine.
-Fellows often independently or in groups make arrangements to travel before or after their session.
-A large share of past Fellows have traveled after the conclusion of their session.
-However, housing will not be provided prior to the first day of your program or after the last day of your program, and you will therefore need to make your own travel arrangements.
+You are welcome to travel before and/or after your Fellowship, and many Fellows do.
+However, please know that housing will not be provided before the first day of your program or after the last day of your program: if you do travel beyond your program dates you will need to make your own travel arrangements.

 Q: What is the weather like?